-Although the California agricultural economy continues to be a significant contributor to the overall California economy, it continued to experience downward pressure in general from disruption in supply chains as a result of the COVID-19 pandemic, along with persistent labor, regulation, and trade issues.
+Although the California agricultural economy continues to be a significant contributor to the overall state economy, the industry continued to experience downward pressure with earnings impacted by several factors including continued disruptions in supply chains as a result of the COVID-19 pandemic, inflationary factors (including rapidly rising interest rates) that are resulting in higher operating costs, along with persistent labor, regulation, and trade issues.

-While certain commodities experienced breakeven or below prices primarily due to supply chain disruption, other products grown and produced within our loan service area (LSA) saw strong pricing due to increased product demand.
+While certain commodities experienced breakeven or

+below prices primarily due to supply chain disruption, other products grown and produced within our loan service area (LSA) saw strong pricing due to increased product demand.
 Continued shipping delays coupled with increased freight costs have put downward pricing pressure on crops reliant on export markets, including almonds.
 The labor supply has remained adequate, with crops harvested and processed in a timely manner with limited disruption reported.
-Further, many of our members were able to access capital through government funded support programs including the U.S. Small Business Administration's (SBA) Payroll Protection Program and the Coronavirus Food Assistance Program, which helped offset lost revenue.
-Though operating margins are expected to remain tight, it is anticipated that most of our members will report positive cash flow and maintain stable financial positions.
+Tightening operating margins will negatively impact the profitability of certain segments of our loan portfolio, though we anticipate the majority of our borrowers will maintain stable financial positions.
 Additional commodity details can be found in the Portfolio Diversification section.